developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 	}

 ###COMMENTS
-None.
+(None)

 ------

 ## SwitchToProfile

-The `SwitchToProfile` API action can be used to switch to the specified Profile, **as long as that profile is not already associated with another application**.
+The `SwitchToProfile` API action can be used to switch to the specified Profile, **as long as that Profile is not already associated with another application**.

 ###PROFILES RECAP
 DataWedge is based on Profiles and plug-ins.
 A Profile contains information on how DataWedge should behave with different applications.